 Figure 2 - Screenshot of an attempted login with an incorrect username

 If you then attempt to login to an account that does exist, then you will not receive the “No such user account configured”.

 Figure 3 - Screenshot of an attempted login of an existing account

-In order to prove this, I have written a POC script that you can find here that automates the enumeration based off a list of users.
+In order to prove this, I have written a POC script that you can find here that automates the enumeration based on a list of users.

 After reaching out to the vendor they decided that this was not an issue and responded with the following statement:

 “We’ve investigated this report.
 The mentioned ‘adminLogin.cc’ request is protected with the Threshold.
 So, user enumeration is not easy to perform.
 Additionally, these messages could be customized in the customer environment.
 Hence, closing this report as N/A.”